Ryan Zimmerman: Amateur career

-Prior to college, Zimmerman played on the same AAU team as B.J.
+Before college, Zimmerman played on an AAU team with B.J.
 Upton and David Wright.
 As a high schooler in 2000, he played on a "showcase team" with Wright, Mark Reynolds, and B.J. and Justin Upton.

 Zimmerman played high school baseball as a shortstop at Floyd E. Kellam High School in Virginia Beach.
 Until late in his senior year, James Madison, Charlotte, and UNC Wilmington were the only Division I programs to show interest in him.
 He later received a scholarship offer from Virginia.

 The Virginia native spent his 2003 summer with the Peninsula Pilots.
 He batted a team-best .331 with 47 hits, including eight doubles, a triple and a homer.
-He also finished with 19 RBIs, 12 runs scored, 60 total bases and 16 walks.
-Zimmerman's number in hits, total bases and slugging percentage (.423) were also all Pilots team-highs that season.
+He finished with 19 RBIs, 12 runs scored, 60 total bases, and 16 walks.
+Zimmerman's hits, total bases, and slugging percentage (.423) were Pilots team-highs that season.
 He was later named to the North CPL All-Star team, where he went 1-for-2.
 In 2006, the Coastal Plain League honored Zimmerman as a member of its All-Decade Team.

-A three-year starting third baseman for the Virginia Cavaliers in the Atlantic Coast Conference, Zimmerman started in all 174 games he appeared in, and his collegiate career statistics include 250 hits, 140 RBIs, 128 runs, 47 doubles, seven triples, and nine home runs.
+A three-year starting third baseman for the Virginia Cavaliers in the Atlantic Coast Conference, Zimmerman started in all 174 games he appeared in.
+His collegiate career statistics include 250 hits, 140 RBIs, 128 runs, 47 doubles, seven triples, and nine home runs.
 He was successful on 32 of 39 stolen base attempts.
-His career totals are among the top ten in Virginia statistical categories for doubles (5th), hits (6th), and RBI (7th).
-Zimmerman established the school record of hits in a season with 90 in 2004, breaking his own record with 92 in 2005.
+His career totals are among the top 10 in Virginia statistical categories for doubles (5th), hits (6th), and RBI (7th).
+Zimmerman established the school record of hits in a season with 90 in 2004, then broke his record with 92 in 2005.

 In his final collegiate season, Zimmerman led the Cavaliers with a .393 average, .581 slugging percentage, 136 total bases, 92 hits, 59 RBIs, and 51 runs.
-He coupled his high batting average with striking out just 14 times in the full season.
-Through August 2011, he was one of 29 former UVA players to have made it to the major leagues, along with among others former Cavaliers Michael Schwimer, Javier López, and Mark Reynolds.
+He struck out just 14 times in the full season.
+Through August 2011, he was one of 29 former UVA players to have made it to the major leagues, along with Michael Schwimer, Javier López, and Mark Reynolds.

 Zimmerman's collegiate awards and honors include 2005 All-American by Baseball America, 2005 All-American by National Collegiate Baseball Writers Association, 2005 All-ACC selection, 2005 ACC All-Tournament, Team and 2005 Virginia College Sports Information Directors (VaSID) Player of the Year.
 He was also a 2004 First Team All-ACC selection, 2004 VaSID All-State Team selection, and named to the 2004 Charlottesville NCAA Regional All-Tournament Team.